At Home files for bankruptcy, some stores may close

 The company employs about 7,200 people.

-At Home counts patio furniture, picture frames and other decor items among its 45,000 items, Bloomberg reported.
+At Home counts patio furniture, picture frames and other home goods among its 45,000 items, Bloomberg reported.

+Two Charlotte-area At Home locations will be closing: 8215 University City Blvd. and 9535 S Blvd.